-Skill and Description Learning Objectives Resources Related Certifications

-Create and manage projects in the Unity Hub

-Unity uses the Unity Hub to install and manage the various Unity versions and additional components.
+Skill and Description Learning Objectives Resources Related Certifications Create and manage projects in the Unity Hub Install a version of the Unity Editor using the Unity Hub Unity LearnStart creatingInstall a new Unity Editor Unity uses the Unity Hub to install and manage the various Unity versions and additional Create a new Unity project using a template in the Unity Hub Create a new project Add new modules to a Unity Editor components.
 A Unity ID is required to access a lot of the functionality of the Unity Editor and will have all the licenses and assets from the Asset Store linked to it.
 With purposeful organization, learners can avoid being overwhelmed and create Unity projects that are easy to navigate.

-Assessment suggestion
+Assessment suggestion Evaluate students' Unity

-Evaluate students' Unity understanding by having them install Unity Hub, create a Unity ID, access the Asset Store, and organize a Unity project for efficient navigation.
+Evaluate students' Unity punderstanding by having them install Unity Hub, create a Unity ID, access the Asset Store, and organize a Unity project for efficient navigation.
 Additionally, test their ability to switch between different Unity versions within Unity Hub.

-- Install a version of the Unity Editor using the Unity Hub - Create a new Unity project using a template in the Unity Hub - Open an existing Unity project from the Unity Hub - Explain the differences between and purposes of LTS and TECH Stream releases - Update a project to a newer version of the Unity Editor using the Unity Hub - Explain the role of Unity Hub in creating and managing projects - Explain the purposes and uses of the sections of the Unity Hub interface - Explain the uses of the 3D, 2D, and Microgame templates in the Unity Hub - Add a Unity project from another source to the Unity Hub
+- Open an existing Unity project from the Unity Hub - Explain the differences between and purposes of LTS and TECH Stream releases - Update a project to a newer version of the Unity Editor using the Unity Hub - Explain the role of Unity Hub in creating and managing projects - Explain the purposes and uses of the sections of the Unity Hub interface - Explain the uses of the 3D, 2D, and Microgame templates in the Unity Hub - Add a Unity project from another source to the Unity Hub - Explain why version control is essential in real-time development among teams

-- Start creating

-- Install a new Unity Editor

-- Create a new project

-- Add new modules to a Unity Editor

-- Install a package via the
+- Install a package via the Package Manager

-Package Manager

 - Project Organization

 - Introduction to XR: VR,

 AR, and MR Foundations